 - Other ingredients include vegan butter, black pepper, vegetable broth and Dijon mustard.

-How to make gluten-free, vegan green bean casserole - step by step
+How to make this gluten-free vegan green bean casserole

 Add chopped shallot garlic and cook until aromatic and shallot is translucent (about 3-4 minutes).

-Stir in chickpea flour, nutritional yeast pepper until blended.
+Stir in chickpea flour, nutritional yeast and pepper until blended.